Pebhashi-Tharushika/eduexpo-digital-planetarium/README.md

 ### Features

-- **Interactive Planetary Models**: Visualize planets in an interactive way to enhance learning.
+- **Interactive Planetary Models**: Visualize universe, galaxy and planets in an interactive way to enhance learning.
 - **Real-Time Data**: Access accurate and up-to-date planetary information via NASA's API.
 - **Educational Focus**: Aimed at students to provide a foundational understanding of our solar system.